chgeuer/postgres-azure/README.md

 ## On the other slave which has a new master, run `repmgr standby follow`

+All nodes (master and slaves) know each other.
+When calling `repmgr standby follow` is forced upon the slaves, they ask around (via SQL) to determine who the new master is.
+This is done by calling `pg_is_in_recovery()`, which is `false` on the master.

 ```
 $ sudo postgres    / su - postgres
 $ repmgr -f /var/lib/postgresql/repmgr.conf --verbose standby follow
 ```